juntanaito/J124Final-World-Happiness/README.md

-# Which country has the happiest people and why?
+# Where are the happiest countries in the world and why?
 ## By Junta Naito

 ## Story Summary and Sourcing